veronicakwon/Geometry-of-Sycophancy/additional_documents/onboarding.md

 # Onboarding Guide

 ## Project Name
-Quick project description -> general description of what it is
+Quick project description -> general description of its purpose and what it is

 ## Key Features
 Key features of the project

 ## Tech Stack
 The combination of tech used to build/run the software.